2002–2003 United Kingdom firefighter dispute: Legacy

 Tensions were raised again in 2004, when the FBU and local authority employers clashed over whether the deal brokered in 2003 was being honoured.
-Unofficial strikes took place in some fire brigades and miltary personnel were again readied to cover striking firefighters, however this round of negotiations was settled without recourse to industrial action in August of that year.
+Unofficial strikes took place in some fire brigades and military personnel were again readied to cover striking firefighters, however this round of negotiations was settled without recourse to industrial action in August of that year.

 Disaffection with the FBU leadership after these disputes led to Andy Gilchrist being voted out of office by union members in 2005, being replaced by Matt Wrack.

 Further strike action and work stoppages on a smaller scale would be carried out by regional members of the FBU in individual fire brigades.
 5,500 firefighters from the London Fire Brigade walked out on strike over two nights in 2010 in a dispute over new contracts.
 A third 47-hour walkout on Bonfire Night was later called off by the FBU, while private contractors operating the 27 fire engines made available during the strike complained of intimidation by picketing firefighters.
 Two striking firefighters were injured in separate hit-and-run incidents outside of their fire stations, with one firefighter hit by a fire engine, resulting in two arrests.

 The antiquated Bedford RLHZ 'Green Goddess' fire engines employed by the armed forces were criticised for their lack of speed, water capacity and modern equipment throughout the strike.
 Subsequent legislation introduced after the strike would demand striking fire brigades make their fire engines available to the armed forces, rendering the 'Green Goddess' appliances redundant; the fleet of over 1,000 appliances began to be sold off in 2005, with many 'Green Goddess' appliances being sold to developing countries.